transfem-org/TransFish/README.md

 # 📝 Documentation

-Misskey/Calckey documentation can be found at [Misskey Hub](https://misskey-hub.net/).
+- Misskey documentation can be found on [Misskey Hub](https://misskey-hub.net/)
+- API reference can be found on any Calckey instance's [API doc page](https://stop.voring.me/api-doc)

 # 🚚 Migrating from Misskey to Calckey